 Ultimately, the time saved by using bookmarks adds up, and you might be surprised by how much you actually wind up saving in the long run.
 Plus, it just makes your life easier–any technology that does this should be taken advantage of, not pushed to the side and ignored.

 So, why not give it a try?
-Go ahead and make Michell Consulting Group’s blog one of your bookmarks.
+Go ahead and make COMPANYNAME’s blog one of your bookmarks.
 That way, you’ll never miss out on great tech terms or tips and tricks again.